yuvraajbains/Nexttern/README.md

 ---

 ## License & Usage
-This project is original work by Yuvraaj Bains.
+This project is original work by Yuvraj Bains.
 All rights reserved.
 No one is permitted to copy, replicate, or redistribute this project in its entirety without explicit permission.

 ---